-¶277.
-The general church extension society shall publish in the official paper of the church an annual report of its work, and also submit a full report quadrennially to the general conference.
+- ¶ 267.
+1. The missionary board shall constitute The Church Extension Society of the Free Methodist Church of North America. - 2.
+The object of this society shall be to aid needy churches or societies by donations or loans for the erection of churches. - 3.
+This society shall publish in the official paper of the church an annual report of its work, and also submit a full report quadrennially to the general conference.